 Based on the PJD, no state or federally protected wetlands exist within the JSA.
+No state or federally protected wetlands were documented in the PJD for the Project Area.
 The IID irrigation canals and drains meet the requirements for jurisdictional waters, however none of the jurisdictional features are within the project footprint except for the proposed medium voltage distribution cable.
 The medium voltage distribution cable would cross Dogwood Lateral 1 in addition to S Dogwood Road and be attached via trays to the existing pipeline that runs west before turning north to cross the Beech Drain and Central Main Canal at the existing above-ground pipeline span.
 The entire span of the medium voltage distribution cable would sit above the canal.
 Therefore, the proposed project would have no substantial adverse effect on state or federally protected wetlands, and impacts would be less than significant.